 Limit the amount of sugary drinks and food that you have during the day.
 Whilst these give you a quick energy boost, your blood sugar levels will drop just a few hours later.
 Plan your meals ahead of time and prepare healthy snacks, such as fruit, plain yoghurt and berries, hard-boiled eggs and hummus with veggies.
 If you’re feeling particularly fatigued and eating an unhealthy diet whilst working from home, you might be lacking in vitamins which are keeping your body functioning properly – magnesium tablets can help with the feelings of tiredness, as can vitamin D supplements.

 It’s easy to skip workouts when you’re working from the comfort of your own home all day, but making time for workouts has both physical and mental health benefits.
 As well as improving your overall fitness levels, research has shown that regular workouts can help to lower your stress levels too.
-By scheduling workouts into your day, you’re more likely to stick to them, whether they’re before work, during your lunch hour or break time, or after work.
+By scheduling workouts into your day or taking an online personal training session, you’re more likely to stick to them, whether they’re before work, during your lunch hour or break time, or after work.

 Move around whilst working